 The Associate Dean or Chair of Admissions will contact you if they need more information to understand your situation well.
 A recommendation will then be made to the Admissions Committee for accommodations.

 What will the Admissions Committee do with this disclosed information?

-The Admissions Committee will review all documentation submitted, including the extenuating circumstances documents, the OSD or Associate Dean, Academic recommendation report.
+The Admissions Committee will review all documentation submitted, including the extenuating circumstances documents, the SAA or Associate Dean, Academic recommendation report.
 The Admissions Committee will consider the information in the review process.
 The Admissions Committee will then report to you what, if any, reasonable accommodation can be provided.

 Once the Admissions Committee lets me know what accommodation, if any, they can provide, what happens next?

 If the university can provide accommodations that appear adequate to you, then the Admissions Officer will proceed to confirm those accommodations, should you be called for MMI.
 If the university cannot possibly provide the accommodations you require or that seem adequate to you, you will have a choice to maintain your application and go through the selection process nonetheless (possibly with some accommodations) or to withdraw your candidacy.
 Note that given the time and resources invested by the university in the evaluation of the admission application, the admission application fee will not be reimbursed should you decide to withdraw.

 Will disclosing my disability harm my chances of admission?

 First, if you don’t disclose, you won’t receive accommodations in the admissions process, which may reduce your chances of admission.